jaganmskcc/CloudConductor/docs/Define_pipeline.md

         submodule=Index
         final_output=bam_idx

+Additionally, using the keyword ***docker_image*** you are able to specify which Docker image from resource kit you want CloudConductor to use.
+If no ***docker_image*** is specified, then the tool executable is obtain from the external resources list from resource kit.

+More information about resources and Docker will be presented in the definition of the resource kit.

 ## Create a pipeline graph

 To create a pipeline graph, you need to connect the modules using the keyword ***input_from***.